 Phillip began working at Mountain Peaks in 2017.
 Along with experience working with addicts and the family of addicted loved ones, Phillip has extensive experience working with families, couples and individuals of all ages with problems such as depression, anxiety, sexual trauma, and ADHD.
 While Phillip spent most of his professional time working at The Ranch at Dove Tree, he has also worked with teens and adults who are incarcerated, and has had his own private practice for therapy.

-Chris enjoys playing the guitar and piano, playing Frisbee golf, hiking, camping, reading, and engaging in any activity which allows him to spend time with his wife and two daughters.
+Chris enjoys playing the guitar and piano, playing Frisbee golf, hiking, camping, reading, or any activity that allows him to spend time with his wife and 4 children

 Clint Peterson, APRN.
 Clint is an Advanced Practice Registered Nurse and has been practicing for 3 years.
 Prior to this, he has had a long career in nursing starting out as a CNA and working through school as an LPN in multiple arenas, including Med/Surg and Cardiac Care.
 He has worked at Utah State Hospital as a psych nurse, as well as inpatient at Mountain View Hospital.
 Clint says “As an APRN, I have found working at Wasatch Mental Health to be both challenging and rewarding.
 The services available here are unmatched in the community mental health arena. “

 Clint loves to fish and spend time in the great outdoors.
 He has conquered many personal fears, including public speaking and skydiving!